 Air-filled with prayers, every home kept clean and holy, the arriving time will mint divinity in every aspect to remove the materialistic darkness blinding one's mind through the light of ultimate truth or dharma.
 The victory of gods over demons symbolically signifies the assured re-establishment of truth and wisdom by the end no matter how deep evil blends in.

 Navaratri is a Hindu festival, it is celebrated for nine days.
 Navaratri is celebrated every year in the autumn.
 According to Hindu mythology, Navaratri is celebrated four times a year one is Magh Navaratri, Ashaadi Navaratri, Vasanta Navaratri, Sharad Navaratri.
 Vasant Navaratri falls on the March to April, and Sharad Navaratri falls on the September to October.
 Sharad Navaratri is the most celebrated festival.

-Sharad Navaratri is celebrated in the lunar month of Ashvini or Post Monsoon, normally it falls on the September and October month.
+Sharad Navaratri is celebrated in the lunar month of Ashvini or Post Monsoon, normally it falls in September and October month.
 This Navaratri puja is celebrated for nine days, This festival is observed according to the lunisolar calendar.

 Advantages of Performing the Navaratri Puja

-- By performing Navaratri puja many benefits are there, mainly one get the blessings from goddess Durga Mata.
+- By performing Navaratri puja many benefits are there, mainly one gets the blessings from goddess Durga Mata.

 - Navarathri festival days are very auspicious if you perform puja during that time will get special and a lot of benefits.
 One can attain money, success in life, prosperity in business.

 - By performing this puja one can become free from all sins in one’s life.